utkuokur/Hypergraph-Programs/README.md

 5- the first few coefficients of the characteristic polynomial of a hypergraph for larger hypergraphs via Harary Sachs Theorem

+6 - the lagrange polynomials of the hypergraphs described in the paper "A Family of Nonreconstructible Hypergraphs" by W. L. Kocay.

-The main file contains the three functions just mentioned.
-In addition, there are five example files, to demonstrate the usage of the functions in the main file.
+The main file contains the first three functions just mentioned.
+In addition, there are some other files, designed for specific use cases.

 These and related concepts are described in the paper: